 Omega and Theta were the only two ELPIS leaders present when she said this and both turned away from their board game in mutual surprise.

 While Agape sent Fortuna a whisper of protest, Allen kept his mouth shut.

 “I said you knew what your position was before,” Theta said, turning back to the game and moving a playing piece, “but if you’re saying those things, perhaps my initial assessment was incorrect—”

 “A game.
 The game you’re playing right now,” Fortuna interjected.
 “For every game you win, I’ll answer exactly one question.
 It could be a question about one warehouse.
 It could be a question about one of anything.”
 She lifted her chin.
 “But for every game I win, you have to answer one question for me.”

 Agape now looked like she was about to keel over.
 Carl looked baffled.

 Omega chuckled airily, covering her hand with her mouth.
 “Are you sure about that?
 Only Omicron has ever won while playing a game against Theta, and she’s only won about two percent of their matches.”

 Fortuna lifted her chin.
 “Those odds seem fine to me.”

-Theta gave a hum of thought.
+Theta gave a hum.
 “Okay.
 It would be more reasonable to gain information this way instead of through torture.
 More civilized.”

 “But I’d like to move the table in front of them,” Fortuna continued, nodding her head up and down the row.